-After a truck accident never give statements to a Michigan auto insurance claims adjuster and never sign a release or allow the adjuster to look at your vehicle damage.
-Too many people rush into signing adjusters’ documents without having the language reviewed by a Michigan truck accident lawyer.
+After a truck accident in Michigan never give statements to an auto insurance claims adjuster and never sign a release or allow the adjuster to look at your vehicle damage.
+Too many people rush into signing adjusters’ documents without having the language reviewed by a lawyer.
 Therefore, they may lose their right to sue the negligent truck driver and the trucking company for accident-related injuries.
 Keep in mind, claims adjusters often try to get recorded statements early, aiming to minimize the accident victim’s pain and injuries for later use in court.
 Even limited property damage releases can contain unrelated language releasing all personal injuries suffered from a car accident.
-Always speak with your truck accident lawyer first.
+Always speak with your lawyer first.

-Remember that Michigan has unique auto and truck accident liability.
+Remember that Michigan has unique auto and truck crash liability laws.

 Michigan auto and truck crash liability laws are different from all other states.
 Damages recoverable from an injury after a crash will include first-party claims (victim’s insurance), such as medical bills, wage loss, replacement services, attendant care and medical mileage.
 Third-party auto negligence tort claims (negligent driver’s insurance) involve personal injury and excess economic loss.
 All auto insurance policies sold in Michigan include some limited coverage for vehicle damage, property damage and pain and suffering compensation for physical and emotional injuries.

 Have question on what to do after a truck accident in Michigan?
 Call Michigan Auto Law now for a free consultation